puppetlabs/gatling-puppet-load-test/cd4pe/CD4PE.md

 You should now see the control repo in Gitlab.
 * Disable the 'auto-dev-ops' pipeline

+### Update the control repo for CD4PE
+CD4PE is designed to use the master branch as the default with additional branches per environment.

+* Create a 'master' branch from the 'production' branch.
+* Set the 'master' branch as the default.
+* Create additional branches per environment.
+* Remove extraneous branches.
+* Ensure all branches are unprotected.

 # Set up PE
 ## Enable Code Manager
 We'll be using code manager to deploy the cd4pe module, so we'll set it up before proceeding based on [the docs](https://puppet.com/docs/pe/2019.0/code_mgr_config.html#enable-code-manager-after-installation)